number-25/kap/content/posts/computational-biology-for-autodidacts.md

 point for getting comfortable with math.
 A huge emphasis on exercises and practice.
 Basic highschool math is the only prerequisite.

+**Introduction to Counting and Probability**
+If you're looking for a bare bones, absolutely novice introduction to Probability theory, this is an amazing option.
+It is from the same series as The Art of Problem Solving mentioned above.
+Well worth the effort.

 **Book of Proof**
 By Richard Hammack.
 A book of this type can very well change your life by revealing the beauty and simplicity of deductive procedures.
 A lovely work.